sswam/allemande/doc/nsfw/intro.md

 In the main [Ally Chat](/Ally+Chat) room and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with basic info about the app.

 **NOTE**: In other chat rooms, AIs don't know anything at all about the app!
 Use the help system.
+Random characters will usually hallucinate if asked about app features.
+For app assistance, ask Aidi in any room or in the **Help** tab - he has the user guide and is prompted against hallucination - or Assi (for NSFW app questions).
+Even Aidi and Assi can make mistakes, but much less so.

 Read this [NSFW Quick Intro](/nsfw/intro), the [User Guide](/guide), and the [NSFW Guide](/nsfw/guide), for full details on the app, models, characters, tools, and NSFW features.